How to register as a sole trader

 Can you register online to be a sole trader?

-Registering for a sole trader can be done online and is very quick of doing it.
+Registering for a sole trader can be done online and is very quick.
 You can visit the HMRC online and complete a registration form.
 After that HMRC will send you a 10-digit Unique Taxpayer Reference UTR by letter and set up your online account for Self Assessment.

 But if you already have a UTR because you have previously filed a tax return online, you will be required to re-register using the CFW1 form.